code-monet/sim-gamer-kit/docs/game_guides/index.md

 1. Inability to bind controls.
 Use Joystick Gremlin and bind as follows:
     1. TODO Fill this section
-2. Zeroed pedals
+2. Zeroed paddles (not pedals).
+TODO Confirm this.
 3. TODO: Fill out FFB information

 ### Need for Speed: Hot Pursuit (2010)

-This Criterion game has some of the same issues from other Criterion racing games from this time:
+This Criterion game is similar to their other games from this time in terms of DirectInput usage.

 1. Hardware Effects Usage: Medium
 2. Indirect Input: Forced wheel detection